DLTcollab/tangle-accelerator/README.md

 clang-format can be installed by command:
 - Debian/Ubuntu based: `$ sudo apt-get install clang-format`
 - OSX: `$ brew install clang-format`

+## Licensing
+`Tangle-accelerator` is freely redistributable under the MIT License.
+Use of this source code is governed by a MIT-style license that can be found in the `LICENSE` file.